Jonathas de Jesus

-Jonathas Cristian de Jesus (born 6 March 1989), sometimes known as just Jonathas, is a Brazilian professional footballer who plays as a striker for Inter de Limeira.
+Jonathas Cristian de Jesus (born 6 March 1989), sometimes known as just Jonathas, is a Brazilian professional footballer who plays as a striker for Athletic.

-In his career, he played top-flight football in his own country, the Netherlands, Italy, Spain, Russia and Germany and India.
+In his career, he played top-flight football in his own country, the Netherlands, Italy, Spain, Russia, Germany and India.
 He recorded figures of 61 games and 21 goals in La Liga for Elche and Real Sociedad.

 Club career

 Early career

 Jonathas de Jesus played in Cruzeiro's youth teams and a few times in the senior team.
 He was also loaned out to Ipatinga and Villa Nova.

 In October 2008 he was signed by Dutch Eredivisie champions, AZ Alkmaar.
 Cruzeiro announced that AZ bought 65% player's rights for €600,000 and the Brazilian club retained the rest.

 Jonathas de Jesus made his debut for AZ on 28 October 2009, in the KNVB Cup match against Spakenburg, scoring in a 5–2 away win.
 On 21 November, he played his first league game away to Roda JC, and scored in a 4–2 win before being sent off for hitting an opponent with his arm.

 On 1 February 2011, Jonathas de Jesus moved teams and countries again, joining Brescia Calcio in a one-and-a-half-year contract for and undisclosed fee, rumoured to be €300,000.
 He appeared in six matches during his debut campaign, as the Biancoazzurri were relegated from Serie A. He scored 16 goals in the 2011–12 Serie B, the team's top scorer.